MindNara/MindNara/README.md

 I'm a student and developer
 ---------------------------

-I've been learning to code for 3 years.
-I started with HTML, CSS, and JavaScript.
-At that time it was very difficult but also very challenging so I've been practicing ever since.
-Until now, coding has become a part of my life.

 * 🌍  I'm based in Bangkok, Thailand
 * ✉️  You can contact me at [narakornmind@gmail.com](mailto:narakornmind@gmail.com)
 * 🧠  I'm learning TypeScript and AWS